Vovan-VE/parser/README.md

     be initialized from plain text.
 *   LR(0) parser itself.
 It parse input string for AST using the table.

 This package was made just to apply the theory in practice.
-It may be easily be used for small grammars to parse small source codes.
+It may easily be used for small grammars to parse small source codes.

 Installation